aketterjr/web-proejct/README.md

 The next step in the software development cycle is designing an architecture for the system based on these requirements.
 This will be accomplished with a UML diagram of the system as a whole.

 ![uml-diagram](/img/IMG_3264.JPG)

+The above UML Diagram shows the key functionality and relationships that I could identify in the planning stage.
+This is document may change as I implement things but this should serve as a good roadmap to guide my progress.
+The next step is implementation.

+<h2>Implementation</h2>

+I will be using Django for the backend and React for the frontend.
+The first step is to get basic features such as users being able to sign in up and running.
+This will be accomplished using JSON Web Tokens (JWT) to authenticate their credentials on the backend.

+Next will be establishing the different kinds of users of the website as well as their various privilleges.